mikepenz/Android-Iconics/README.md

 Provide additional fonts for you project, or even create your custom font with just the icons you need.

-__ **UPGRADE FROM < 2.0.0:**
+> UPGRADE < v2.0.0
-* there is now a core package which comes without included fonts
+>* there is now a core package which comes without included fonts
-* provide the fonts you need. no additional steps required
+>* provide the fonts you need. no additional steps required

 #Setup